OlekSt/Hit-the-Slopes/README.md

 Archiving of old trips:
     - Add a function of auto-archiving trips older than XX weeks/days.

+Delete a trip:
+    - Feature to be added to ask a user for confirmation if he/she really wants to delete a trip.

+Delete a ski resort:
+    - Feature to be added to ask a user for confirmation if he/she really wants to delete a ski resort.

+Lost password:
+    - Add a feature to allow users to restore or change their passwords.

 ## INFORMATION ARCHITECTURE
 ### DATABASE